cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 -->

 # prio3 {#prio3}

+> NOTE This construction has not undergone significant security analysis.

 The etymology of the term `prio3` is that it descends from the original Prio construction [CGB17], which was deployed in Firefox's origin telemetry project